 What the ex-head of state says about delegating

 The Idea this post came to me when i was some time ago interviewed former Icelandic head of state Vigdís Finnbogadóttir.
-She shared with me her secret of how to raise a child and Career under one roof: organization.
+She shared with me her secret of how to raise a child and Jobs under one roof: organization.
 You have to cooperate with others and seek help.

 That's when I realized how important the ability to delegate work to others is to your own success.
 All discussions about Time management-Tools, aids and to-do lists are obsolete if you can't hand over tasks that you can no longer manage yourself.
 Or to do it with dm-Founder Götz Werner, who said exactly that at Republica 2010, in a somewhat provocative way: “You to earn just Money, when others work for you.”